Dyett High School: Hunger strike and Re-opening

 During late–August through mid–September in 2015, a group of education activists went on a hunger strike for over 19 days in an attempt to save the school, which was the only remaining open-access school serving Bronzeville.
 In September 2015, CPS announced that the school would open again as Dyett High School For The Arts, an open enrollment arts-focused neighborhood high school for the 2016–17 school year.

 Bronzeville resident and Michele Clark Magnet High School principal Beulah McLoyd was picked by the school board to serve as principal of Dyett in October 2015.
 The re-envisioned school also featured an innovation lab to offer training in technology for the Bronzeville/Washington Park community and nearby schools.

 Athletics

 Dyett competes in the Chicago Public League (CPL) and was a member of Illinois High School Association (IHSA).
 The school's sport teams are known as the Eagles.
-The boys' basketball were regional champions in 2006–07.
+The boys' basketball team were regional champions five times starting in 2006–07 and were state champions in 2024-2025.